Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

-\end{definition} The topological spin can and should be defined much more generally, but we use this narrow definition which is sufficient for this paper.
+The topological spin can and should be defined much more generally, but we use this narrow definition which is sufficient for this paper.
 The existence of movers for any excitation is precisely the content of \cref{eq:annmm}.
 Note that movers are not unique since any element of $\ker \epsilon = \im \sigma$ can be added to them.
-The definition of topological spin is due to \cite{LevinWen2003Fermions} using commutation relations among three hopping operators (movers) attached to an excitation; we have transcribed it into our additive notation.
-The limit exists because $a_n,b_n,c_n$ are long ``string'' operators and string segments far away from the origin of the lattice always commute.
-Pictorially, $a_n$ is inserting $e$ from the left infinity to the origin, $b_n$ from the bottom, and $c_n$ from the right. \begin{lemma} $\theta(e)$ is independent of the choices of the movers. $\theta(e') = \theta(e)$ if $e'-e$ is trivial.
-Moreover, the expression \cref{eq:theta} gives the same value if $a_n,b_n,c_n$ are replaced respectively by
+Our definition of topological spin is due to \cite{LevinWen2003Fermions} using commutation relations among three hopping operators (movers) attached to an excitation; we have transcribed it into our additive notation.
+The limit as $n \to \infty$ exists because $a_n,b_n,c_n$ are long ``string'' operators and string segments far away from the origin of the lattice always commute and hence the sequence in~$n$ becomes constant eventually.
+Pictorially, $a_n$ is inserting $e$ from the left infinity to the origin, $b_n$ from the bottom, and $c_n$ from the right.
+See \cref{fig:topspin}.